noahcoleman42/noahcoleman42.github.io/_projects/5web-scraper.md

 Why I made one
 -----
 This project was inspired by the desire to save time while browsing on Craigslist.
 The process of clicking in and out of listings and reading descriptions can be time consuming.
-I wanted to create a program that would save the price, date, and title of all the listings, and from there I could go through my condensed format and find what suited my needs.
+I wanted to create a program that would get the price, date, and title from all the listings, and from there I could go through my condensed format and find what suited my needs.

 How I made it
 -----